The consumer benefits, but will it be worth it?

 So in conclusion, if not being able to resell my digital games is what allow game developers to put food on the table, then I say I rather not have it.
 I much rather see the economy of my favourite hobby flourish.

 However, this is all just my opinion.
 You are free to disagree if you think that it may not be as bad as I suspect it to be.
 Perhaps I’m thinking about it too much from the point of view of a creator of my own work.
-You can voice your opinion in the comment or engage in the poll below.
+You can voice your opinion in the comments.

 Now if you’ll excuse me, I feel like I need to take a shower after defending Valve. (눈_눈)